siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 Here the `<output event>` specifies the event(s) that should be returned as the output of the query.
 The possible values are as follows:
-* `first` : Only the first event processed by the query during the specified time interval/sliding window is output.
+* `first` : Only the first event processed by the query during the specified time interval/sliding window is emitted.
-* `last` : Only the last event processed by the query during the specified time interval/sliding window is output.
+* `last` : Only the last event processed by the query during the specified time interval/sliding window is emitted.
-* `all` : All the events processed by the query during the specified time interval/sliding window are output. **When no `<output event>` is defined, `all` is used by default.**
+* `all` : All the events processed by the query during the specified time interval/sliding window are emitted. **When no `<output event>` is defined, `all` is used by default.**

 **Examples**

 + Returning events based on the number of events

-    Here, events are output every time the specified number of events arrive.
-You can also specify whether to output only the first event/last event, or all the events out of the events that arrived.
+    Here, events are emitted every time the specified number of events arrive.
+You can also specify whether to emit only the first event/last event, or all the events out of the events that arrived.

-    In this example, the last temperature per sensor is output for every 10 events.
+    In this example, the last temperature per sensor is emitted for every 10 events.

     <pre>
     from TempStreamselect